djadmin/medium-cli/README.md

 ==========

 Medium for Hackers - A CLI for reading [Medium](https://medium.com) Stories.

-Now read awesome medium articles right in your terminal.
+It helps you read awesome medium articles right in your terminal.

 ![](http://i.imgur.com/nO3RyMT.gif)